BrandonCorey/LS_170_notes/Overview_of_Internet.md

 ### Ethernet frames ###
 This is the protocal data unit (PDU) for the ethernet protocal
-- Takes unstructured bits from phsycial layer and organizes them into a meta-data (header and footer) and data payload
+- Takes unstructured bits from phsycial layer and organizes them into a meta-data (header and trailer) and data payload
   - Figures this out based on the set size of each field in bits and the order within the frame
 - Encapsulates data from the Intenet/Network layer above
 ### Fields ###